Current Weather

 Weather Briefing

-VFRVal de Cans/Júlio Cezar Ribeiro International Airport is currently reporting visual flight rules (VFR) conditions with clear skies.
+MVFRVal de Cans/Júlio Cezar Ribeiro International Airport is currently reporting marginal VFR (MVFR) conditions with broken clouds at 3,000 feet and 5 km visibility.

 Wind Analysis